mollynova/LED_Cube/README.md

 Raspberry Pi B+ Raver Cube

-For my project, I'm building a 4x4x4 LED cube with gradient colors.
-Each layer of the cube will have 4 sets of 4 LED lights soldered together.
+For my project, I built a 4x4x4 LED cube with gradient colors.
+Each layer of the cube has 4 sets of 4 LED lights soldered together.
 Each set will be uniquely addressable (16 unique addresses).
-The cube will be connected via ribbon cable to raspberry pi B+ GPIO pins.
+The cube connects via gpio wires to raspberry pi B+ GPIO pins.

-The raspberry pi will be running software which takes a wav file as input and transforms it into a vector of samples.
+The raspberry pi runs software I wrote which takes a .wav file as input and transforms it into a vector of samples.
-This vector of samples will be subdivided into a vector of vectors of samples, each of which has approximately one second of music's worth of samples, based on the length of the song.
+This vector of samples gets subdivided into a vector of vectors of samples, each of which has approximately one second of music's worth of samples, based on the length of the song.

-I use RustFFT to perform a fast fourier transform (FFT) on each chunk of samples, deconstructing the sine wave into the individual tones it is comprised of.
+I use RustFFT to perform a fast fourier transform (FFT) on each chunk of samples, deconstructing the sine wave into the individual tones it is composed of.
 I select the highest of these tones, and turn on the appropriate colored lights on the cube.
 Lowest tones are red, low-middle are yellow, middle-high are green, and high are blue.

+I have the lights move in a gradient-type pattern from one end of the cube to the other.
+Since I have 4 layers in the cube, and each FFT is on one second's worth of samples, I have each layer turn on one after another for 0.25 seconds.

+The overall effect is a kind of "light show" based on the frequency of the song.

 ----------
 SOFTWARE: